-SMI-71 oil and gas discovery is located in the South Marsh Island Block 70 / 71, covering an area of 34.29km² of the Gulf of Mexico.
+SMI-71 is a light oil discovery located in the South Marsh Island Block 70 / 71, covering an area of 34.29km² of the Gulf of Mexico.

 The discovery lies in 131ft of water, approximately 250km off the shore of Louisiana, US, and is jointly owned by Byron Energy (50%) and Otto Energy (50%), with Byron also serving as the operator.

 It has been classified as a high-potential, low-risk prospect with significant upside potential.